 Home Point Financial is pleased to announce that we now have Connecticut USDA financing.
-USDA Loans in Connecticut are intended to provide lower-income homeowners with 100% financing (with no down payment).
-USDA (United States Department of Agriculture) loans, once known as farm loans, are now available to Connecticut residents in almost every CT county outside of major metropolitan areas (rural areas in Connecticut).
+USDA Loans in are intended to provide lower-income homeowners with 100% financing (with no down payment).
+USDA (United States Department of Agriculture) loans, once known as farm loans, are now available to Connecticut residents in almost every county outside of major metropolitan areas.

 USDA Loan Requirements and Guidelines (Connecticut)